STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/1-RNA_Seq_differential__expression.md

 ##   0.000   0.112   0.388   0.376   0.646   1.000    8071
 ```

+The output `fmnoiseq1@results[[1]]$prob` gives the estimated probability of differential expression for each feature.
+Note that when using NOISeq, these probabilities are not equivalent to p-values.
+The higher the probability, the more likely that the difference in expression is due to the change in the experimental condition and not to chance.

 ##Select the differentially expressed features/genes

-Please remember that, when using `NOISeq`, the probability of differential expression is not equivalent to 1 − pvalue.
-We recommend for q to use values around 0.8.
-However, when using `NOISeqBIO`, the probability of differential expression would be equivalent to 1 − F DR, where FDR can be considered as an adjusted p-value.
-Hence, in this case, it would be more convenient to use q = 0.95.
-With the argument M we choose if we want all the differentially expressed features, only the differentially expressed features that are more expressed in condition 1 than in condition 2 (M = “up”) or only the differentially expressed features that are under-expressed
+Once we have obtained the differential expression probability for each one of the features by using `NOISeq` or `NOISeqBIO` function, we may want to select the differentially expressed features for a given threshold q.
+This can be done with degenes function on the “output” object using the parameter q.With the argument M we choose if we want all the differentially expressed features, only the differentially expressed features that are more expressed in condition 1 than in condition 2 (M = “up”) or only the differentially expressed features that are under-expressed
 in condition 1 with regard to condition 2 (M = “down”):